 EasyAzon is a great idea, and has a lot of potential.
-I plan to keep it for it's image displaying feature because it complies with Amazon Associates terms of service.
-However, there are a lot of bugs in the plugin, and it actually hasn't helped conversions or earnings as much as I hoped.
+I plan to keep it for it’s image displaying feature because it complies with Amazon Associates terms of service.
+I like the look, and would rather have it on my site than delete it.
+However, there are a lot of bugs in the plugin, and it actually hasn’t helped conversions or earnings as much as I hoped.

 What Is EasyAzon 4 Supposed To Do?

 The owner and creator of the plugin, Chris Guthrie has created a pro version and a free version.

 Obviously this a review of the pro version, where most of the cool features are.
 In the free version, it works basically like Amazon’s Associates Link Builder in that you can search for Amazon products from within WordPress rather than searching on Amazon then pasting your affiliate link over.
 This type of plugin is somewhat useful, but for me, not worth the drag on site load time and other potential conflicts.
 I don’t have so many Amazon products that would make it worth it.

 But the EasyAzon Pro version has several key features that I think are extremely helpful.
 These are

 - Amazon Image Display via API

 - Nofollow Link Options

 - New Window Link Options

 - Link Localization